Darren Woodson: 1994

 On March 29, 1994, Dallas Cowboys' head coach Jimmy Johnson announced his decision to resign due to multiple disagreements with owner Jerry Jones.
-On March 31, 1994, Dallas Cowboys' owner Jerry Jones announced the hiring of former Oklahoma Sooners' head coach Barry Switzer as their new head coach.
+On March 31, 1994, Dallas Cowboys' owner Jerry Jones announced the hiring of former Oklahoma Sooners head coach Barry Switzer as their new head coach.
 Switzer opted to retain Butch Davis as the Cowboys' defensive coordinator.
 Woodson was named the starting strong safety to start the regular season and started alongside free safety James Washington and cornerbacks Larry Brown and Kevin Smith.

 On September 11, 1994, Woodson recorded eight combined tackles and made his first career regular season interception during a 20–17 win against the Houston Oilers in Week 2.
 Woodson intercepted a pass by Oilers'quarterback Bucky Richardson, that was intended for wide receiver Haywood Jeffires, and returned it for a three-yard gain in the third quarter.
 On October 9, 1994, Woodson made six combined tackles and a season-high two interceptions in the Cowboys' 38–3 victory against the Arizona Cardinals in Week 6.
 Woodson intercepted two passes by quarterback Jay Schroeder.
 In Week 8, he collected a season-high ten combined tackles in a 28–21 victory at the Arizona Cardinals.
-On December 4, 1994, Woodson recorded four combined tackles and an returned an interception for his first career touchdown during the Cowboys' 31–19 win at the Philadelphia Eagles in Week 14.
+On December 4, 1994, Woodson recorded four combined tackles and returned an interception for his first career touchdown during the Cowboys' 31–19 win at the Philadelphia Eagles in Week 14.
 Woodson started in all 16 games in 1994 and recorded 78 combined tackles, a career-high five interceptions, and two forced fumbles.

 The Dallas Cowboys finished first in the NFC East with a 12–4 record and earned a first round bye.
 On January 8, 1995, Woodson made five combined tackles as the Cowboys defeated the Green Bay Packers 35–9 in the NFC Divisional Round.
-The following week, he recorded four combined tackles during a 38–28 loss at the San Francisco 49ers in the NFC Championship Game.
+The following week, he recorded four combined tackles during a 38–28 loss to the San Francisco 49ers in the NFC Championship Game.